Vallum/vallum.github.io/detr.md

         ])
 ```

-## Comparison to the single step object detectors
+## Comparison to the other modern object detectors
 - no Deconvolution
   - deconv in the Retinanet, Yolo v5, CenterNet, etc.
 - no feature pyramid